A visual guide to 6 conditions that cause skin discoloration

 An artist's rendering of pityriasis alba on pale skin

-Pityriasis alba is a common skin disorder that causes areas of light-colored skin.
-The spots often start as slightly red, scaly patches on the face, upper arms, neck, and upper middle section of the body.
+A common skin disorder that causes areas of light-colored skin.
+Spots often start as slightly red, scaly patches on face, upper arms, neck, and upper middle section of body.

 An artist's rendering of tinea versicolor on pale skin

-Tinea versicolor is caused by a fungal infection and leads to patches of discolored skin with a fine, dry, scaly surface.
+Caused by fungal infection; leads to patches of discolored skin with fine, dry, scaly surface.

 An artist's rendering of Hanson's disease on pale skin